Marathon Course Info

 To view the marathon course map and elevation chart, click HERE.

-The Yamaha grand piano at Bixby Bridge, Taiko drummers at the foot of Hurricane Point, belly dancers at mile 25 and much, much more.
+The Yamaha piano at Bixby Bridge, Taiko drummers halfway up the climb to Hurricane Point, belly dancers near mile 24 and much more.
 An eclectic mix of classical, jazz, and rock and roll provided by local musical groups are throughout the course and at the finish.